ThatDevCompany/polymer-style-animator/README.md

 # polymer-style-animator
-An Polymer webcomponent capable of key frame animation
+A Polymer webcomponent capable of key frame animation

+---